-Figure 4.
+Figure 6.
 Wireless repeating scenario

-Note: If you use the wireless repeating function, you need to select either WEP or None as a security option in the Wireless Setup screen.
-The WEP option displays only if you select the wireless mode Up to 54 Mbps in the Wireless Setup screen.
+Note: If you use the wireless repeating function, you need to select either WEP or None as a security option in the Wireless Settings screen.
+The WEP option displays only if you select the wireless mode Up to 54 Mbps in the Wireless Settings screen.

 Wireless Base Station.
-The router acts as the parent access point, bridging traffic to and from the child repeater access point, as well as handling wireless and wired local computers.
+The router acts as the parent access point that bridges traffic to and from the child repeater access point.
+The base station also handles wireless and wired local computers.
 To configure this mode, you have to know the MAC addresses of the child repeater access point.
+Often, the MAC address is on the product label.